ChrisWhealy/DistributedSystemNotes/Lecture 18.md

 ### Eventual Consistency

 This idea is not new, it’s been around since at least the 1990's, but it has experienced a resurgence since the publication of the Dynamo paper to such an extent, that many people think eventual consistency was invented at around this time.
 It is common, but incorrect, for people to cite a [2008 article](./papers/Vogels.pdf) by Werner Vogels as the origin of this term.
-If you need a citation, it is better to quote from older work by Doug Terry, and explained in articles such as [this one](https://littlemindslargeclouds.wordpress.com/tag/eventual-consistency/).
+If you need a citation, it is better to quote from older work by Doug Terry and explained in articles such as [this one](https://littlemindslargeclouds.wordpress.com/tag/eventual-consistency/).

 Eventually consistency can be defined as ***"Replicas will eventually agree if clients stop sending updates"***

-This consistency model is not however a safety property - it is a liveness property.
-This is because a liveness property cannot be violated in a finite execution.
+This consistency model is not however a safety property - it is a liveness property, because it cannot be violated in a finite execution.

 For Dynamo however, it is not immediately clear what safety properties it offers.
 We have said that for a system to offer strong consistency, then for nodes that deliver the same set of messages, their states will agree - even if those updates arrive in different orders.
 This is clearly a safety property, and Amazon has given this a lower priority over the liveness property of availability.

 ### Vector Clocks

-Dynamo uses a vector clock to give a logical timestamp to events in an attempt to resolve conflicts.
-But as we have seen, vector clocks cannot resolve anomalies created by causally independent events.
+Dynamo uses vector clocks to logically timestamp events in an attempt to resolve conflicts.
+But as we have seen, vector clocks cannot resolve anomalies created by processing causally independent events.
 In such cases, Dynamo offers two different approaches to conflict resolution:

-* For the vast majority of cases, if causally independent versions of the data are discovered, these are simply sent to the client to be sorted out using application-specific conflict resolution, or
+* For the vast majority of cases, if causally independent versions of the data are discovered, then all available versions are simply sent to the client to be sorted out using application-specific conflict resolution, or
 * Much less frequently, it adopts a simple ***"last-write-wins"*** strategy

 ### Application-Specific Conflict Resolution

 Since the client application has a far better idea of what actions the user is performing, this is the best context within which to handle conflict resolution.
 In the case of the user's shopping cart, if it turns out that the server ends up with two or more causally unrelated versions, then all this data is simply passed to the client-side application for resolution.
 In the case of shopping carts, the correct approach is for the client simply to create a new shopping cart from a union of the different cart versions.

 But why take set union over set intersection?
 To sell more products?
 Well, maybe, but by taking the union, it guarantees never to miss an item, whereas the intersection of non-identical sets guarantees that at least one item will be dropped.
-This decision to use set union might, occasionally, result in a deleted item popping up again, but in practice, that situation is rare.
+It is true that the decision to use set union might, occasionally, result in a deleted item popping up again, but in practice, that situation is rare.

 Dynamo is designed in such a way that you can elect to implement your own, client-side conflict resolution mechanism, or you can simply delegate this to the server, in which case, the ***last-write-wins*** approach is used.

 ## Write Commutativity

-Addition and multiplication are commutative operations because the order of the operands does not change the result.
+Addition and multiplication are commutative operations because the order of the operands does not change the outcome of the operation.

 <code>3 + 4 &equiv; 4 + 3</code>  and <code>3 * 4 &equiv; 4 * 3</code>

-It something of an abuse of terminology to describe writes as *"commutative"* because this term describes the outcome of a binary operation on the basis of the order in which the operands are applied; however, in spite of our abuse of the terminology, in the case of adding items to a shopping cart, the order in which the writes happen is immaterial, so in that sense, we can consider writes to be a commutative operation.
+It something of an abuse of terminology to describe writes as *"commutative"* because this term describes the outcome of a binary operation on the basis of the order in which the operands are applied; however, in spite of this imprecise usage of terminology, in the case of adding items to a shopping cart, the order in which the writes happen is immaterial; so in that sense, we can consider writes to be a commutative operation.
 This approach works because a shopping cart is simply a set in which there is no causal relationship between the members: the presence of a book in your shopping cart is unrelated to the presence of a pair of jeans.

 This fact alone is enough to gives us strong convergence; however, the paper also talks about vector clocks.
 Why are vector clocks needed when we've just established that there's no causal relationship between the items in a shopping cart?